 Biostatistics PhD Training Program

-The Biostatistics PhD Training Program at NYU School of Medicine’s Sackler Institute of Graduate Biomedical Sciences prepares you for a career as a biostatistician.
+The Biostatistics PhD Training Program at NYU Grossman School of Medicine’s Sackler Institute of Graduate Biomedical Sciences prepares you for a career as a biostatistician.
 Biostatistics is a scientific discipline that generates novel approaches to study design and data analysis, with a focus on improving human health and health care.

 Our graduates work in the fields of medicine, public health, and biology.
 They develop innovations in methodology, theory, and application of biostatistical methods to the entire spectrum of basic, clinical, and translational biomedical research.